Italy Pet Import Requirements

 • Wait for 21 days after primary vaccination before leaving Italy.

-• Have a licensed veterinarian issue an EU Pet Passport (EU destinations) or Export Health Certificate in accordance with destination country requirements.
+• Have a licensed veterinarian issue an EU Pet Passport (EU destinations) or export health certificate in accordance with destination country requirements.

 • Provide other required documentation (depending on destination country requirements).